Vaberer/BlurTransition/README.md

 <h2>Custom Transitions</h2>

-Custom Transitions do not use frames to move elements but only **CONSTRAINTS**.
-Solution for projects which use constraints, so it works in landscape mode without any problems, too.
+Custom Transitions do not use frames to move elements but only CONSTRAINTS**.
+Solution for projects which use constraints, so it works in landscape mode without any issues, too.

 For Navigation custom transitions, impelemnt in FirstVC <code>UINavigationControllerDelegate, UIViewControllerTransitioningDelegate</code> protocols.
-Custom Objects for Transitions are <code>PushAnimator, PopAnimator</code> and for modal transition <code>ModalAnimator</code.
+Custom Objects for Transitions are <code>PushAnimator, PopAnimator</code> and for modal transition <code>ModalAnimator</code>.

 <h2>Author</h2>